readablesystems/sto/README.md

 `./single`

-Multi-threaded test:
+Multi-threaded test: (`-c` performs a check of the multithreaded correctness)

-Check multithreaded correctness:

 `./concurrent randomrw DATASTRUCTURE -c`